samibadra/SIC-XE-Disassembler/README.md

 ##Input
 - **.obj file:** contains object code (i.e. machine binary/hex).
-- **.sym file:** contains a SYMTAB and a LITTAB.
+- **.sym file:** contains a SYMTAB and a LITTAB:
-    - SYMTAB is a symbol table which describes each symbol within program (symbol name, address, and address flag).
+    - SYMTAB is a symbol table which describes each symbol within program (name, address, address flag).
-    - LITTAB is a literal table which describes each literal (literal name, length, and address).
+    - LITTAB is a literal table which describes each literal (name, length, address).

 ##Output
 **.sic file:** contains the original assembly source code which the .obj and .sym files were generated from.